Black Ops Cold War Operation Red Circus side mission: how to review suspects and find evidence

 (Image credit: Activision)

-If you're having trouble finding it there does seem to be a way that will increase your chances (we got it this way on a third try).
+If you're having trouble finding it there does seem to be a way that will increase your chances (I got it this way on a third try).
 Once you've cleared the camera room and deactivated surveillance, the level opens up completely and you can go anywhere.
-If you go immediately to the Records Room, before any other locations, it should be on a desk there.
+If you go immediately to the Records Room, before any other locations, the watch should be on a desk there.
 That's the red marked room just above and to the right of the map center.
-It's not one of the initially marked objective options so it's easy to complete the mission without ever going there, depending on the choices you make.
+It's not one of the initially marked objectives so it's easy to complete the mission without ever going there, depending on the choices you make.
 However, it looks like the watch has the greatest chance of appearing here if you go there before you visit anywhere else and trigger potential side objectives.
 It should appear on a desk, in a back room next to a green lamp.

 How to review and mark suspects in Operation Red Circus